SickRickX2/appunti/CyberSec/3 Authentication.md

 - attacker might also intercept  messages using either a fake mobile tower, or by attacking SS7 signaling protocol

 ## Biometrics
-Biometric refers to any measure used to uniquely  identify a person based on biological or physiological
+Biometric refers to any measure used to uniquely  identify a person based on biological or physiological traits.
+Biometric systems:
+- incorporate sensor or scanner to read in biometric information
+- then compare this information to stored templates of accepted users before granting access Based on pattern recognition, technically complex and expensive when compared to passwords and tokens.

+**Biometric Identification**

+High cost not always hio